Catholicism and sex shops: the struggle for Poland's soul

 He said his party will go through the courts to have it removed - and if that does not work, he and his party colleagues may physically take it down: "It's about ... being a secular country," Rozenek said.

-Yet when he spoke about how religion affects his personal life, this fiercely anti-clerical politician made a frank admission: his children were baptised into the Catholic faith, because his wife insisted on it.
+Yet when he spoke about how religion affects his personal life, this fiercely anti-clerical politician made a frank admission: his children were baptized into the Catholic faith, because his wife insisted on it.

 "It's a problem for me," he acknowledged.